 The data from the Candidate Experience Global Research Report suggests that new hires are 91% more likely to improve their connection with their bosses right away when they are asked for feedback.
 Statistics indicate that it leads to a significant drop in early employee turnover and an increase in long-term retention rates.

-With this valuable data on your hands, you can efficiently enhance the company’s onboarding strategy.
-Ideally, the process should meet the following requirements:
+With this valuable data on your hands, you can efficiently enhance the company's onboarding strategy.
+Ideally, the onboarding process should meet the following requirements:

-Be about a year long;
+Be about a year long

-Be funded;
+Be funded

-Focus on objectives and technical aspects of the work;
+Focus on objectives and technical aspects of the work

-Include regular reviews and training;
+Include regular reviews and training

-Take into account feedback from the employees who went through the onboarding.
+Take into account feedback from the employees who went through the onboarding

 Don't worry if any of these requirements don't seem to be relevant or applicable in your case.
 Like no one else, you know your company's operation insights and can determine the best way of introducing a new person into the system.
 Hence, it's up to you to decide what activities to include in the process.
+Apart from monitoring new trends and onboarding stats introduced by experts and other companies, don't miss the option of conducting your research or survey inside the team.
+Don't hesitate to ask people about their experiences, emotions, and suggestions.

-About Author:
+Author:

 Kate Parish, chief marketing officer at progressive web apps agency Onilab with 8+ years of experience in Digital Marketing and website promotion.
 Kate always strives to stay in pace with the ever-advancing online world and the sphere of Magento PWA development.
 Her expertise includes in-depth knowledge of SEO, branding, PPC, SMM, and the field of online sales in general.